 Who can call?

-Anyone who works in a primary care setting that has a question or concern about pediatric behavioral health in Person, Granville, Vance, Warren, Franklin, and Halifax counties.
+Anyone who works in a primary care setting that has a question or concern about behavioral health.

 How can I reach NC-PAL?

 Please note: NC-PAL is not a walk-in clinic or in-person referral site.

 NC-PAL is not an emergency/crisis line.
 If you are in need of emergency services, please call 911 or go directly to your nearest emergency department.

 NC-PAL is a collaboration between Duke's Department of Psychiatry & Behavioral Sciences and the North Carolina Department of Health and Human Services.